BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 But it can& have an inhibitory effect on the health of your gut microbiota if practiced without flexing in complex carbohydrates periodically to maintain metabolic flexibility. & Research suggests that a sustained keto diet can negatively affect gut microbial diversity, which can negatively impact your immune health, digestive health, production of SCFAs, which help brain function, nutrient absorption, gut and host cross-talk, insulin control, etc.

-But the good news is that studies have found that supplementing with a probiotic supplement can positively impact your overall health and add value to the benefits of keto in the long run.
+But the good news is that studies17 have found that supplementing with a probiotic supplement can positively impact your overall health and add value to the benefits of keto in the long run.

 What are some keto probiotic foods?